stjude-rust-labs/fq/README.md

 Outputs a proportional subset of records

 USAGE:
-    fq subsample [OPTIONS] <r1-src> --probability <f64> --r1-dst <path> [r2-src]
+    fq subsample [OPTIONS] --probability <f64> --r1-dst <path> <r1-src> [r2-src]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information
+ARGS:
+    <r1-src>    Read 1 source.
+Accepts both raw and gzipped FASTQ inputs.
+    <r2-src>    Read 2 source.
+Accepts both raw and gzipped FASTQ inputs.

 OPTIONS:
+    -h, --help                 Print help information
     -p, --probability <f64>    The probability a record is kept, as a percentage [0, 1] --r1-dst <path>        Read 1 destination.
 Output will be gzipped if ends in `.gz`.
         --r2-dst <path>        Read 2 destination.
 Output will be gzipped if ends in `.gz`.
-    -s, --seed <u64>           Seed to use for the random number generator
+    -s, --seed <u64>           Seed to use for the random number generator -V, --version              Print version information

-ARGS:
-    <r1-src>    Read 1 source.
-Accepts both raw and gzipped FASTQ inputs.
-    <r2-src>    Read 2 source.
-Accepts both raw and gzipped FASTQ inputs.
 ```

 #### Examples